Transportation & Mobility Engineering Services

 We also conduct Aero and Thermal Simulations, covering HVAC efficiency, electronic cooling, aero-acoustics, and battery thermal management—crucial for next-gen EV platforms.

-With a focus on accuracy, speed, and real-world relevance, ENA2 transforms simulation data into smart engineering decisions, making us a trusted partner in your product development journey.
+With a focus on accuracy, speed, and real-world relevance, ENA2 turns simulation results into practical engineering decisions across the vehicle development lifecycle.

 HOW WE DO IT

-At ENA2, our process integrates advanced simulation tools, engineering expertise, and cross-domain collaboration to solve automotive challenges with precision and agility.
+At ENA2, as one of the leading engineering consulting firms in Canada, our process integrates advanced simulation tools, engineering expertise, and cross-domain collaboration to solve transportation and mobility engineering challenges with precision and agility.

-We begin by aligning with your product goals—whether it’s reducing weight, enhancing crash safety, or improving battery cooling.
-Using tools like LS-DYNA, Abaqus, Star-CCM+, and OptiStruct, our engineers simulate structural, thermal, acoustic, and fatigue behavior under realistic loading conditions.
+We begin by aligning with your product goals, whether that means reducing weight, improving crash safety, enhancing battery cooling, increasing durability, or improving aerodynamic efficiency.
+Using tools such as LS-DYNA, Abaqus, Star-CCM+, and OptiStruct, our engineers simulate structural, thermal, acoustic, aerodynamic, and fatigue behavior under realistic loading conditions.

 For durability, we run multi-physics simulations involving stress-life and strain-life assessments to identify fatigue-prone areas.
 In crash scenarios, we model full vehicle impacts, sub-system drops, and rollover events, validating against NCAP or FMVSS standards.
 Our optimization workflows leverage DOE and AI-assisted parameter tuning for mass reduction while preserving stiffness and strength.